 With this in mind, alongside its asset management company, Nomura Asset Management Company Co., Ltd., NMF has carried out asset management that gives due consideration to ESG issues since its founding.
-In January 2019, we set goals or KPIs for ESG issues of particular importance (hereinafter referred to as "materiality") and are promoting efforts to achieve the goals.
-Furthermore, in January 2020, we added materiality items and an upward revision of the target levels.
+We set goals or KPIs for ESG issues of particular importance (hereinafter referred to as "materiality") and are promoting efforts to achieve the goals.